sakurazz/algorithms-with-illustrations/cornerstone/union-find.md

 The union-find algorithm is best suited for situations where the equivalence relationship is changing, i.e., there are "Union" operations which need to be performed on your set of partitions.
 Given a fixed undirected graph, you don't have the equivalence relationships changing at all - the edges are all fixed.
 OTOH, if you have a graph with new edges being added, DFS won't cut it.
 While DFS is asymptotically faster than union-find, in practice, the likely deciding factor would be the actual problem that you are trying to solve.

 source: [stackoverflow](https://stackoverflow.com/questions/28398101/union-find-or-dfs-which-one-is-better-to-find-connected-component)

+### 2. recursion vs iteration for the function `root()`?

+Itreation may be better for large data considering the overhead of repeated function calls for recursion, Although recursion is advantageous in shorter code.

+### 3. {} or [] for initialization?

+union find is better than DFS for dynamic graph.
+Thus, {} is a better choice.

+### 4. Why is the size better than the depth for union operation?

+It is faster for most of nodes to find its parent.